zeddyemy/pureFolio/README.md

-# mts
+# Pure Folio
-A Custom Wordpress Theme for Meridian Tech Solutions
+A clean and versatile WordPress theme designed for creating stunning portfolio websites.